amosjerbi/Zuz/romnix/README.md

 ## Overview
 ROMNix is a shell script designed to automate the process of finding, downloading, and managing ROMs for the Rocknix gaming system.
 The script searches for ROMs based on user-defined search terms and downloads them to the appropriate platform-specific directories.

+## Usage

+### Basic Usage
+1. Edit the script to set your desired platform and search terms
+2. Copy script to ports folder in rocknix and run it locally from device!
+3. Screen will go black till all roms are downloaded then kick you to menu
+4. Press start -> Game Settings -> Update Gamelists
+5. All your roms should be at their appropriate folder 🎉
+---
+Alternatively, run script from terminal on macOS to see if it works

 ## Configuration
 The script can be configured by modifying the following variables:
 - `PLATFORM`: Set the target platform (e.g., "nes", "snes", "gba")